Naarith/MimiHospital/README.md

 ## Description

 This repository contains SQL files that builds a database with tables that reflect information on what a real hospital would have in their own database. `queries.sql` and `views.sql` contain queries to obtain desired information we would like to obtain.
 The remaining three files are used to build and populate a sample database.
+Each SQL file is commented throughout so that you are able to understand the functionality of each statement that would be executed.

 #### Team Members